 Use TradeStation's optimizer to test values around the default value and generate a bar graph like the one below.
 Then you can quickly see if the value is likely over-optimized or not.

 A system that holds up over a wide range of parameters demonstrates robustness and passes our stress test.
-If you see dramatic changes in performance, it's possible the input values are too optimized, and the strategy is not robust enough to withstand the live market.
+If you see dramatic changes in performance, it's possible that the input values are too optimized, and the strategy is not robust enough to withstand the live market.
 Be warned!

 Often when designing a system, it's essential to keep the big picture in mind.
 What is the overall market doing?